 Here are the facts.
-Planning outdoor lighting allows you to explore many potential lighting ideas, from the types of lighting fixtures and choices – malibu, solar, low-voltage, LED and landscape lighting kits on the market to get the most “garden light” for you dollar and enjoyment.
+Planning outdoor lighting allows you to explore many potential lighting ideas, from the types of lighting fixtures and choices – malibu, solar powered, low-voltage, LED garden lights and landscape lighting kits on the market to get the most “garden light” for your dollar and enjoyment.

 We receive lighting questions like the one below all the time: